ZuBsPaCe/unity-smooth-movement-test/README.md

 # unity-smooth-movement-test
-Try and compare movement types in Unity
+Try and compare movement types in Unity.
+The code is based on Unity 2018.3.13f1.

 ### About